iomete/iom-docs/docs/community-deployment/aws/_upgrade.md

 After the upgrade is complete, verify that everything is running smoothly.
 Access the IOMETE Console and ensure all your data and configurations are intact.
 Additionally, perform some basic operations like running queries or creating new resources to confirm that the platform is functioning correctly.

 :::success That's it 🎉🎉🎉
 You've successfully upgraded your IOMETE platform using Terraform.
-If you encounter any issues or have any questions, please don't hesitate to contact our support team at: support@iomete.com
+If you encounter any issues or have any questions, please join the [IOMETE Community Discord Server](https://discord.gg/26GeyJx3Ut) for support and discussions.
 :::

 ## Troubleshooting